-Thousands of years of history, beautiful art, amazing food and charming atmosphere – all of these and much more is waiting for you in the delightful city of Hoi An in central Vietnam.
+Thousands of years of history, beautiful art, amazing food and charming atmosphere – all of these and much more is waiting for you in the delightful city of Hoi An in central Vietnam: let’s discover all with our top things to do in Hoi An!

 The most colorful city in the country (if not in the world) will welcome you with countless glowing lanterns, illuminating warm dark nights and creating an unearthly experience.